Maligan/as3-promises-aplus/README.md

-# as3-promises-aplus
+# Promises/A+
-Promises/A+ compatible implementation for ActionScript 3
+This is simple implimentation of Promises/A+ standart for ActionScript 3.